groupdocs-editor/GroupDocs.Editor-Docs/java/developer-guide/edit-word/float-and-paginal-modes.md

 keywords: Edit Word document in float mode, Edit Word document page by page
 productName: GroupDocs.Editor for Java
 hideChildren: False
+toc: True
 ---
+## How to enable different document edit modes?
 WordProcessing module of [**GroupDocs.Editor**](https://products.groupdocs.com/editor/java), that is responsible for converting all WordProcessing formats to [EditableDocument](https://apireference.groupdocs.com/editor/java/com.groupdocs.editor/editabledocument) instances and backward (from [EditableDocument](https://apireference.groupdocs.com/editor/java/com.groupdocs.editor/editabledocument) to some of WordProcessing format), contains two modes: *float* and *paginal* (also known as *paged*), where first one — float, is default.
 These modes are presented by two properties with the same name and type:

 ```java